 This setting lets you choose if non-working days are recorded for this event type or not.
 Normally, non-working days are not recorded.
 For example, if the user works Monday to Friday only, events that include Saturday and Sunday will not be recorded and an event request for Friday to Monday inclusive will be recorded as 2 days only.
 Recording non-working days can be useful when the event type is used for training and conferences or when there is no allowance associated with the event type.

 Enable Time Off In Lieu

-If LeaveWizard is configured to allow overtime requests in the
+If LeaveWizard is configured to allow overtime requests in the company settings

 - Overtime/TOIL section, then this setting lets you choose if the user can optionally request TOIL rather than overtime for this event type.